Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 > **NOTE**: You can optionally use the following [guide](./generate-target-hosts.md#generate-multiple-target-hosts) to generate target hosts and an inventory file for testing purposes.

 As of now, the playbook doesn't deal with targets' local firewall configuration.
 This can be a problem for multi-machines deployment.
-To workaround that either simply disable your local firewalls completely or make sure the follwoing rules have been set up:
+To workaround that either simply disable your local firewalls completely or make sure the following rules have been set up:

  TCP port |   target  | sources  | example command (doesn't take csources into account)
 ----------+-----------+----------+------------------------------------------------------